Open problems in deformations of Artinian algebras, Hilbert schemes and around: Open problems

 The following two problems have very different formulations, but come from the common motivation in enumerative geometry~\cite{MNOP, Pandharipande}.
 (The following problem has been solved~\cite{Graffeo_Giovenzana_Lella} while the present paper was in review.) \begin{closedproblem} Is it true that for every point $[\Gamma]\in \Hilb_d(\mathbb{A}^3)$ the parity of $d$ and of the dimension of the tangent space at $[\Gamma]$ is the same? \end{closedproblem} The answer is affirmative when $I = I(\Gamma)$ is monomial~\cite[Theorem~2]{MNOP} and more generally for ideals $I$ homogeneous with respect to the standard $\mathbb{N}$-grading (and even some nonstandard gradings), see~\cite{Ramkumar_Sammartano_parity}.
 While this list was in review, a negative answer to the question in Problem~\ref{prob:parity} was given by Giovenzana-Giovenzana-Graffeo-Lella~\cite{Graffeo_Giovenzana_Lella}; it is striking that their example has degree only $d=12$ and is a (non-standard) graded ideal.
 The story of Problem~\ref{prob:parity} is not yet finished.
 A weaker question: ``Do parities agree on an open dense subset?'' is still open and well motivated by the enumerative geometry, see~\cite[Theorem~1.2]{Ricolfi_notes}.

 The formulation of the second problem is very far from elementary, as it uses the Behrend function, a measure of the singularity, introduced by Behrend~\cite[Definition~1.4]{Behrend__function} and quite difficult to compute even for small examples.
 It is known that the function is equal to $(-1)^d$ for every point corresponding to a monomial ideal of degree $d$~\cite[Proposition~4.2]{Behrend__Fantechi}.
-See also~\cite[\S4]{Pandharipande_Thomas__Curve_counting} for an example of computation. \begin{problem} Is the Behrend function equal to $(-1)^d$ for every point of $\Hilb_d(\mathbb{A}^3)$? \end{problem} If true, this would imply that $\Hilb_d(\mathbb{A}^3)$ is generically reduced, see~\cite{Ricolfi_notes}.
+See also~\cite[\S4]{Pandharipande_Thomas__Curve_counting} for an example of computation.
+(The following question was answered in the negative in~\cite{Kool_Jelisiejew_Schmierman}.) \begin{closedproblem} Is the Behrend function equal to $(-1)^d$ for every point of $\Hilb_d(\mathbb{A}^3)$? \end{closedproblem} If true, this would imply that $\Hilb_d(\mathbb{A}^3)$ is generically reduced, see~\cite{Ricolfi_notes}.
 In general, the positive answer would restrict the possible singularities of this Hilbert scheme.
 A negative answer would be philosophically very important for the research into counting on threefolds, as the multiplicities of the components would need to be taken into account.

 The remaining problems in this section follow from Hu's striking idea~\cite{Hu__singular_Hilbert_schemes} that the singularities of points with only a small surplus in the tangent space could be classified and understood.
 We follow Hu's decision to restrict to $\mathbb{A}^3$.
 Let $[\Gamma]$ be a singular point of the smoothable component of $\Hilb_d(\mathbb{A}^3)$.
 Then the tangent space $T_{[\Gamma]}\Hilb_d(\mathbb{A}^3)$ has dimension at least $3d+1$.
 According to~Problem~\ref{prob:parity} is could be at least $3d+2$.
 The smallest dimension known to be attained is $3d+6$, it occurs for example for $\Gamma = \Spec(\kk[x_1, x_2, x_3]/(x_1, x_2, x_3)^2)$.